airmeter-io/website/build-esp8266.markdown

       name: ESP32
 ---

-The *ESP32* is one of the two supported platforms it is built upon the *Espressif ESP8266-RTOS-SDK* the following pages provide information on building devices based on this MCU.
+The *ESP32* is a supported platforms this support is built upon the *Espressif ESP8266-RTOS-SDK* the following pages provide information on building devices based on this MCU.

 ### [Parts](/make/esp8266/parts)
 A full list of components which can be used to build an *AirMeter.io* capable device.
 Some components are to be chosen from a supported set of options and some are entirely discretional.